eigentaylor/eigentaylor.github.io/_posts/2026-07-20-better-choices-strategy.md

 But unlike a typical Condorcet method, where voters submit rankings, voters in the Better Choices system can submit much more complex preferences that cannot be expressed on a typical ranked ballot.
 For example, a voter can say they vote for Rock over Scissors, Scissors over Paper, and Paper over Rock.
 This is a perfectly valid ballot in the Better Choices system, but it is not a valid ranking because it is not transitive.

 One might wonder if this system is *more* manipulable than a typical Condorcet method, since voters can submit more complex preferences.
-I will show that this system is no more manipulable than a typical Condorcet method--that is to say that an intransitive ballot does not create an advantageous position for a transitive voter.
+I will show that this system is no more manipulable than a typical Condorcet method--that is to say that an intransitive ballot creates no advantageous position for a voter with transitive preferences.

 In this post, I define a model of strategic manipulation in this system and show that it is *very* difficult to manipulate.
 In practice, there is essentially no reason to vote in any way but with complete honesty.
 It should be noted that this is not a question of "if voters act strategically (for no good reason), how good are the outcomes<d-footnote>This is often what VSE<d-cite key="quinn2017vseSummary"></d-cite> and other <a href="https://www.equal.vote/gaming_the_vote">"gameability" simulations</a> do: If voters apply a specific, coded strategy, how do the outcomes fare?</d-footnote>?"
 Think of this model as measuring how successful a heist, executed by a perfectly coordinated omniscient voter bloc, can possibly be.

 I primarily focus on the three-candidate case, but some of these results generalize beyond that.
 Warning to the reader: this post is a bit more technical than my usual.

-You can go to [this link](https://eigentaylor.github.io/weakest-link/graph.html) to see the sort of visual "companion tool" to the analysis below.
+You can go to [this link](https://eigentaylor.github.io/weakest-link/graph.html) to see a visual "companion tool" to the analysis below.

 ## The Model